-We consider ourselves vendor-partners to our customers.
-Since our start in 1992, we’ve mastered the skill of coming up to speed on new projects.
-It starts with primary research.
+Unfamiliar subjects don’t need to stifle good writing.
+While we might lack prior experience with the clients’ products and procedures, we’ve mastered the art of coming up to speed on new projects.
+It all starts with primary research.

-While writers usually work well off-site, they can sometimes visit client locations to experience and capture unwritten procedures.
-Also, depending on project scope, some on-site contractors shadow cross-functional teams to get a complete picture of the subject.
+Depending on the project scope, writers may visit client locations to experience and capture unwritten procedures.
+In addition, some on-site contractors may shadow cross-functional teams to gain a deeper understanding of the subject matter.

 Confirming Details Along the Way